Shutter Cabinet Made From Scratch

 Sometimes I decide to do a project based on a need and sometimes I get inspired to do a project when I have an abundance of an item.
 Usually it’s a pile of pallet wood that gives me that creative spark but lately my inspiration has been a stack of shutters that I picked up from a local salvage yard.

 Most of the shutters are odd sizes, wider or shorter than the average window.
-It would be hard to find a house that these would fit on, but for DIY projects they are perfect.
+It would be hard to find a

 What’s the plan for this shutter?
 A cabinet with a shutter door.